hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 - A. Set up a network peering between vpc-a and vpc-b.
 100%
 - https://cloud.google.com/vpc/docs/vpc-peering
   > Google Cloud VPC Network Peering allows internal IP address connectivity across two Virtual Private Cloud (VPC) networks regardless of whether they belong to the same project or the same organization.
+- B is the correct answer https://cloud.google.com/blog/products/data-analytics/taking-a-practical-approach-to-bigquery-cost-monitoring
+  A is incorrect as there is not billing page for a project, its billing account that handles all org billing.

 <hr />